dinoboff/github-tools/support-files/readme.rst

-The folder contains required packages.
+This folder contains required packages.